thirteendian/react-springboot-compiler-tRPG-simulator/client/description/DiceRollingClientServerDesign_Yuxuan.md

 In no-strict mode, undefined normally be `window`; In strict mode is undefined.

+* Inside of function EventHandler, is the element.
 * Outside of function, strict/no-strict, is global object.
 For example, window
 * Inside of function, no-strict, is global object.
 For example, window.
 * Inside of function, strict, is undefined. **Note Babel will translate component function to be strict mode**
-* Inside of class, is object.
+* Inside of object, is object.
 Not include static methods.
-* Inside of function as object's method, is the object.(Normally object's method is set to be strict automatically, thus is undefined)
+* As object's method, is the object.(Normally object's method is set to be strict automatically, thus is undefined)
-* Inside of function constructor, is new object(instantiation).
+* As of function(object)'s constructor, is new object(instantiation).
 If have return, the new object value is defined by return
-* Inside of function EventHandler, is the element.
+* As object's own method(not in prototype),
+  **defined by "()=>"**, is outside scope(the object instantiation)
 * Can be changed by bind()

 An example about object's method